 What kinds of failovers are there?

 There are multiple kinds of failover.
-They can happen automatically or require manual intervention and can also be configured with active-passive or active-active settings for redundancy and availability.
+They can occur automatically or may require manual intervention.
+Additionally, they can be configured with either active-passive or active-active settings to ensure redundancy and availability.

 How does it work failover clustering?

-Failover clustering links multiple servers together for resource sharing, ensuring redundancy within the system for automatic failover just in case failures occur.
+Failover clustering links multiple servers together for resource sharing.
+This setup ensures redundancy within the system for automatic failover in case of failures.

 What is load balancing in failover?